 What does it look like to confess your sins?
 Some might say that it is enough to simply share that I struggled last week and leave it at that… but when I consider the full story of James I have to go back to James 4 and live out the truth of that passage as well:

 James 4:6 (ESV)

 But he gives more grace.
 Therefore it says, “God opposes the proud, but gives grace to the humble.”

-For me to simply say I have had struggles last week is not humbling or real confession of sin.
+For me to simply say I have had struggles last week is not a humbling or a real confession of sin.
 Instead, God makes it clear that if I want His GRACE on my life I need to humble myself and a great way to do it is sharing 100% of the junk in my life with other godly people.
 When confession like that happens our words actually become gifts to others.
 When we get past the “superficial” / “Surface” conversation and start sharing from our heart what is really wrong with us, those trusted friends are actually drawn TO us and not repulsed by us.
-That’s odd because in our minds, often times we think we need to give the perception that WE GOT IT ALL TOGETHER; and then people will like and accept us.
+That’s odd because in our minds, oftentimes we think we need to give the perception that WE GOT IT ALL TOGETHER; and then people will like and accept us.
 But it’s the opposite that is true, when we share our deep junk with trusted friends they are drawn to us.

 Why is that?
 Why would they be drawn to us?

 Because we gave them a gift with our words.
 We gave them a part of our heart and we are trusting them with it.
 A true friend will take those deep words and accept us and pray for us.

 The purpose in a man’s heart is like deep water, but a man of understanding will draw it out.